 This section collects information about the amount and value of forestry production.
 It suggests a list of products distinguishing between wood-based products and non wood-based products (including plants and animals).
-Such lists shall be further refined and adapted at the country level.
-The information refers to the past 12 months.
+Such lists shall be further refined and adapted at the country level.15 The information refers to the past 12 months.
+However, due to the irregularity of forestry activities - in absence of production records - the total production is annualized combining detailed records on the typical collection day experience and the frequency of the activity (number of months in which forestry products were collected by the household/holding in the last 12 months).